AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/UHI_RWP_ISB_19Aug2021/index.md

 ## Introduction

 The goal of this study is to analyze the heat distribution under various land-use conditions in Rawalpindi and Islamabad.
-Broadly speaking, the land-use could be classified into five types: Developed, Agriculture & Horticulture, Forest, Water, Barren.
+Broadly speaking, land use could be classified into five types: Developed, Agriculture & Horticulture, Forest, Water, Barren.
 Because of limited local weather stations that monitor the air temperature, we have to rely on satellite imagery.

-Landsat 8 images dated 19th Aug, 2021 were used in this study.
+Landsat 8 images dated 19th Aug 2021 were used in this study.

 ## Methodology